arilsonsouza/web-development-with-node-and-express-2e/README.md

 ### Chapter 7

 The Chapter 7 covers templating (using Handlebars), which lays the foundation of building useful websites with Express.

+### Chapter 8

+The Chapter 8, discuss the different methods for handling forms, form validation, and file uploads.